tiptoppress/category-posts-widget/README.md

 * More <a target="_blank" href="http://demo.tiptoppress.com/">examples on the demo page</a>

 ### Features
+* Shortcode: Use [catposts] in the content and edit options in the customizer
 * Option to change ordering of posts.
 * Option to show post thumbnail & set dimension or image size by width & height.
 * Option to crop thumbnails with CSS <a target="_blank" href="http://tiptoppress.com/css-image-crop/">What is 'CSS Image Crop'?</a>